Power Up (album)

 Power Up (stylised PWR/UP) is the seventeenth studio album by the Australian rock band AC/DC, released on 13 November 2020 through Columbia Records.
-Power Up marks the return of vocalist Brian Johnson, drummer Phil Rudd and bassist Cliff Williams to AC/DC.
-This is also the band's first album since the death of co-founder and rhythm guitarist Malcolm Young in 2017.
+Power Up marks the band's first album since the death of co-founder and rhythm guitarist Malcolm Young in 2017.
 Malcolm received posthumous songwriting credit (alongside his brother, Angus) for all of the album's songs, as they were co-written by him prior to his death.
 The album is dedicated and serves as tribute to Malcolm according to his brother.

 Power Up was generally well received by music critics and reached number one in 21 countries.
 The album was nominated for the Best Rock Album on the 64th Annual Grammy Awards, but lost to Foo Fighters' Medicine at Midnight (2021).
 To support Power Up, the band undertook the Power Up Tour from May to August 2024, with drummer Matt Laug and bass guitarist Chris Chaney as touring members, replacing Rudd and Williams respectively.